pixlsus/website/src/support/index.md

         <div>
                 <h2>Support $10 <span style="color: #777; font-size: 1.1rem;">per month</span></h2>
                 <p class="left-align">
+                I'm not even going to try to talk you out of this one.
+You're obviously determined to help, and for that we cannot thank you enough!
                 </p>
                     <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" >
                         <input type="hidden" name="cmd" value="_s-xclick">